Search for High-Energy Neutrino Emission from Radio-Bright AGN: Significance of the stacking analysis with injected signal events

 Next, we assign these neutrinos to the 3388 sources with the same weight.
 For each neutrino with energy $E_\nu$, we use the instrumental response functions for different phases of IceCube [$\text{PDF}^k(\sigma|E_\nu)$] provided by Ref.~\cite{data_webpage} to determine its possible angular error $\sigma$.
 Then, the possible angular distance between the event and its assigned source is obtained by smearing the direction of the event by a 2D symmetric Gaussian distribution with $\sigma$.
 We mix these fake signal events with the true events in each data sample discussed in Sec.~\ref{sec_data_nus}.

-Finally, we do a stacking analysis in the equal weighting scheme just as in Sec.~\ref{sec_StackingAnlys}.
+Finally, we do a stacking analysis in the equal-weighting scheme just as in Sec.~\ref{sec_StackingAnlys}.
 We get the $\text{TS}_\text{max}$ for different fluxes of injected neutrinos, characterized by $f \times F(E_\nu)$, where $f$ is the fraction of the astrophysical neutrino flux in Eq.~(\ref{eq_astro_nuflux_inj}).
 The background PDFs are unchanged.

 Fig.~\ref{fig_TS_injectedSignals} shows the $\sqrt{\text{TS}_\text{max}}$ ($\simeq$ significance) versus $f$.
 The significance increases linearly with the injected signal events because of the relation, $\text{significance} \propto N_S/\sqrt{N_B}$, where $N_S$ and $N_B$ are numbers of signal and background events, respectively.
 The figure shows that even a small $f$ would have provided a significant signal in our analysis.
 In fact, an $f = 15\%$ contribution to the total flux would have given a $\sim 3 \sigma$ signal, and a 25\% contribution would have shown $\sim 5 \sigma$.
+Note that $2\sigma$ corresponds to $\sim 10\%$ contribution, which is consistent with our upper limit in the case of equal weighting and $\Gamma=-2.53$ from our stacking analysis (Sec.~\ref{sec_StackingAnlys}).